TheBevyFlock/bevy_new_2d/docs/design.md

 }
 ```

-Add the resulting `SystemId` through a newtype component to your entity.
+The resulting `SystemId` is added as a newtype component on the button entity.
 See the definition of [`OnPress`](../src/theme/interaction.rs) for how this is done.

 ### Reasoning